oclipa/csharp-cheat-sheet/README.md

     public byte index;
 }
 ```
-   * Reference-type (oect is referenced by a pointer).
+   * Reference-type (object is referenced by a pointer).
+   * Supports inheritance.
    * Allocated on the heap.
    * Can be null (if pointer is not assigned to a memory location)
    * Memory overhead is: (total size of fields) + (8 byte pointer) + (16 byte memory management).